gieseking-lab/indo-analysis/README.md

 | Script | Function |
 | --- | --- |
-  displace.py      |   Outputs a geometry displaced along a normal mode.
+  displace.py      |   Creates a MOPAC input file for a geometry displaced along a normal mode.
 Requires an equilibrium geometry and normal modes from another level of theory. raman.py         |   Computes the frequency-specific Raman intensity of vibrational modes.
 Requires outputs from the equilibrium geometry and geometries displaced along the desired normal modes.

 All scripts have the following options: